cryptocoinjs/scryptsy/README.md

 run:

-    browserify --standalone pbdkf2 < lib/pbkdf2.js > pbdkf2.bundle.js
+    browserify --standalone scryptsy < lib/scrypt.js > scryptsy.bundle.js

-then include `pbdkf2.bundle.js` in your `<script>` tag in your html.
+then include `scryptsy.bundle.js` in your `<script>` tag in your html.

 ### Testing